Peaky Blinders star pleads guilty to crack cocaine possession

 The Independent has contacted the BBC for comment.

-Peaky Blinders concluded in April 2022, with the show set to return on the big screen with a film written by creator Steven Knight.
-Anderson starred as Arthur Shelby, the older brother of Cillian Murphy’s Thomas Shelby, from the very first episode, which was broacdast in 2013.
+Peaky Blinders concluded in April 2022, with the show set to return to the big screen with a film written by creator Steven Knight.
+Anderson starred as Arthur Shelby, the older brother of Cillian Murphy’s Thomas Shelby, from the very first episode, which was broadcast in 2013.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video